nginxinc/nginx-asg-sync/CONTRIBUTING.md

 - When an issue or PR is created, it will be triaged by the core development team and assigned a label to indicate the type of issue it is (bug, feature request, etc) and to determine the milestone.
 Please see the [Issue Lifecycle](ISSUE_LIFECYCLE.md) document for more information.

+### F5 Contributor License Agreement (CLA)

+F5 requires all external contributors to agree to the terms of the F5 CLA (available [here](https://github.com/f5/.github/blob/main/CLA/cla-markdown.md)) before any of their changes can be incorporated into an F5 Open Source repository.

+If you have not yet agreed to the F5 CLA terms and submit a PR to this repository, a bot will prompt you to view and agree to the F5 CLA.
+You will have to agree to the F5 CLA terms through a comment in the PR before any of your changes can be merged.
+Your agreement signature will be safely stored by F5 and no longer be required in future PRs.

 ## Style Guides